 One idea that has become the most ambitious in recent times is using IoT in Blockchain (blockchain technology for the Internet of Things).
 It will not only allow not just people and businesses to execute transactions but would also amalgamate machines into the network to form an excellent transaction mechanism.

-The Internet of Things (IoT) refers to as the interconnections of various type of devices, homes, cars, etc. Chips are embedded in IoT devices to empower them to create communication through a network and exchange information with each other.
+The Internet of Things (IoT) refers to the interconnections of various types of devices, homes, cars, etc. Chips are embedded in IoT devices to empower them to create communication through a network and exchange information with each other.

 Current Challenges For IoT in Blockchain

 These ideas sound great, but the issue that's raging in the industry is how to turn this vision into reality.

 Such integration would require connections between software and hardware components that aren't mature enough yet.
 Additionally, these components would require to be linked to security processes and cryptography to make merging successful.